-If possible, visit the dentist before becoming pregnant so he or she can do a pre-pregnancy cleaning and oral exam.
+If possible, visit the dentist before becoming pregnant so that they can do a pre-pregnancy cleaning and oral exam.
 This will help your dentist evaluate any changes that happen during pregnancy.
-It is advised that most women go back for their next check up during their second trimester.
+It is advised that most women go back for their next check-up during their second trimester.
 If possible, avoid visiting the dentist during the first trimester, as a newly developing fetus is highly susceptible to environmental factors and stressors.
-Alternatively, the third trimester can be an uncomfortable time for women to lie on their backs for prolonged periods so they may want to visit the dentist before their pregnancy progresses beyond 26 weeks.
+Alternatively, the third trimester can be an uncomfortable time for women to lie on their backs for prolonged periods, so they may want to visit the dentist before their pregnancy progresses beyond 26 weeks.

 FICTION: Women lose a tooth for every child they have.

-FACT: Babies don’t absorb calcium from the mother’s teeth.
+FACT: Babies don’t absorb calcium from their mother’s teeth.

 This old wive’s tale probably has few believers anymore, but it’s still important to dispel.
-People used to believe that if a fetus was not getting enough calcium, it would take it from their mother’s teeth.
+People believed that if a fetus were not getting enough calcium, it would take it from its mother’s teeth.
 In reality, with a good oral hygiene regimen and visits to your dentist, your oral health should suffer very little during pregnancy.

 With all of the information available today, it can be hard to figure out what’s best for both you and your baby.
 Trusting your doctor and scientifically backed data is the best place to start as you navigate the new world of pregnancy and parenthood!